techlahoma/board_meetings/2018/committee_reports/08_ug_comm.md

 - JUG UGLs did not attend this month's meeting
 - Frequent issues with getting UGLs to schedule meetups _at least_ one week in advance
   - UG Comm is discussing how to address this.
+- FCCOKC co-org Carson McKinstry is stepping into the main organizer role
+  - FCCOKC UGL Daniel Ashcraft is stepping down

 # UG Committee News: